valinsky/blog/content/posts/mocking.md

 def get_github_user(user: str) -> dict:
     response = requests.get(f'https://api.github.com/users/{user}')
     if response.status_code != requests.codes.ok:
-        raise Exception(f'Exception: {response.reason}')
+        raise Exception(response.reason)
     return response.json()
 ```

 To properly test our function we'll need 2 unit tests.
 The first test covers the happy path scenario, where the API request returns a 200 response and a dictionary.
 The second test covers the exception scenario, where the API request returns a non 200 response and a reason.
 The `requests.get(f'https://api.github.com/users/{user}')` API call is our dependency.
-If we write our tests without mocking the dependency, the API request will be made on every test run.
-That is bad for a multitude of reasons:
+If we don't mock the dependency, the request will be made on every test run.
+Not mocking API calls in unit tests is bad for a multitude of reasons:
 * GitHub's API has to behave as expected and not change.
-* Network issues can cause our tests to fail.
+* Network issues can cause the unit tests to fail.
 * Test execution time can significantly increase.
 * Non-free API requests can substantially increase cost.
 * Higher bandwidth and resource consumption.